A closer look is needed with the treatment of severe asthma

 There has been an increase in the number of asthma patients worldwide.
 But 5-10% of the severe form of the disease accounts for a large proportion of the health costs (Holgate & Polosa, 2006).
 Late-onset disease is often missed as being seen as COPD-Chronic Obstructive Pulmonary Disease and mistreated.

 Tobacco use is also a contributing factor for increasing asthma severity by resulting in resistance to use of corticosteroids.
 In most cases of asthma, there are multiple factors.
 And many risk factors contribute to the chronic nature of the disease; triggering a worsening of the disease.
-It can also be an indication with problems of the environment.
-Asthma can also lead to difficulties in treating some heart conditions.
+It can also be an indication with problems of asthma-related Asthma can also lead to difficulties in treating some heart conditions.
 Beta-blockers often used in heart disease can result in an increase in asthma related difficulties.

 In addition, another common medicine suggests for heart and circulatory problems are NSAIDS and aspirin.
 Both of these groups of medication cause a longer clotting time leading to concerns of excessive bleeding especially in women of childbearing age.

 Other factors are also seen in severe asthma are obstructive sleep apnea and vocal cord dysfunction.
 And as expected, obesity, especially in women, increases the difficulty of control and reoccurrences of symptoms.
-Treatment and diagnosis of severe asthma is difficult and often leads to under-treatment or poor adherence to treatment prescribed (Busse, et al, 2000).
+Treatment and diagnosis of severe asthma is difficult and often leads to under-treatment or poor adherence to the treatment prescribed (Busse, et al, 2000).

 With the recent increase in childhood asthma, the number of adults with severe asthma is likely to also increase as the children age.
 Asthma is now under genetic studies and they have shown some evidence of asthma and genetic connection.